sakarisalmi/42-Pipex/README.md

 Ok, Now that we know what we're trying to replicate with the program, let's get into the new interesting things in the project!

 ## New concepts learned in the project
 So now we know how redirection and piping work in the CLI, but how do you do the same in a C-program?
-How do you link two two programs together in C?
+How do you link two programs together in C?
 Wait a second, how do you even run a program _inside_ your program, let alone two?

 Let's start with that first.
 ### execve and fork